joralgra/wordleBOT/README.md

 [![Product Name Screen Shot][product-screenshot]](https://example.com)

 Allows you to introduce a string with the feedback of the game.
-Then creates a state that filters all the non-available words and shows you the alternatives to introduce in the next place.
+Then filters all the non-available words and shows you the alternatives to introduce in the next place.

-**WIP** Prioritizes the possible word options with a Levenshtein distance to any available word.
-Then makes the introduced word more likely to be close to the final word (if there are many options)
+Between all this words, a ranking is shown to help you choose the best option.
+The ranking sorts  distance of Levenshtein.
+The word that have less distance with all the non filtered words goes first.

 <p align="right">(<a href="#top">back to top</a>)</p>